Metric Program Synthesis

-Finally, in the ranking phase, the $w$ clusters that are closest to the goal scene are retained.
-This focuses the search on the programs that are likely to produce the goal scene.
+Finally, in the ranking phase, the $w$ clusters that are closest to the goal image are retained.
+This focuses the search on the programs that are likely to produce the goal.
 After ranking, the top $w$ clusters are inserted as new states into the XFTA, and the operators that produced each state in the cluster are inserted as edges.

-When the forward search terminates, the XFTA represents a space of programs that are close to the goal scene.
-At this point, a new difficulty presents itself: If we only clustered programs that had equivalent behavior, we could simply check whether the goal scene is present in the XFTA.\@ If it is, then the corresponding program can be extracted from the automaton and the synthesis task is complete.
-However, since we cluster programs that have similar but not the same behavior, we may complete XFTA construction and find that the goal scene is not present in the automaton, even though that there are several scenes that are \emph{close} to the goal.
+When the forward search terminates, the XFTA represents a space of programs that are close to the target image, meaning that they produce visually similar images.
+However, at this point, a new difficulty presents itself: If we only clustered programs that had equivalent behavior, we could simply check whether the target image is present in the XFTA.\@ If it is, then the corresponding program can be extracted from the automaton and the synthesis task is complete.
+But, because we cluster programs that have similar but not the same behavior, we may complete XFTA construction and find that the target image is not present in the automaton, even though that there are several images that are \emph{close} to the goal.
 To address this issue, our method performs a second level of \emph{local search}.